 What is Code Rule 60?

-Code Rule 60 is a New York worker’s compensation reform act passed in 2007 with the purpose of reducing workers’ compensation premiums as a result of following certain employee health and workplace safety procedures, including any or all of the following programs: a safety program, a return-to-work program, and a drug and alcohol prevention program.
+Code Rule 60 refers to a New York worker’s compensation reform act passed in 2007.
+Code Rule 60 reduces workers’ compensation premiums for businesses following certain employee health and workplace safety procedures, with the goal of reducing the number and severity of worker injuries.
+These procedures include any of the following programs:

 How can DOT-regulated fleets benefit from Code Rule 60?

-What are the saving on workers’ compensation premiums?
+What are the savings on workers’ compensation premiums?

-These premium reductions are mandated by the state and must be given if qualified under Code Rule 60, no matter who your insurance broker or carrier.
-DOT-regulated fleets generally have these elements of all three policies in place already, particularly the drug test aspect,so it’s possible that your fleet may already qualify for discounts under Code Rule 60.
+The state mandates these premium reductions.
+Premium reductions must be given if qualified under Code Rule 60, no matter who your insurance broker or carrier.
+DOT-regulated fleets generally have all three policies in place already, particularly the drug test aspect.
+For this reason, it’s possible your fleet may already qualify for discounts under Code Rule 60.
 Workers’ compensation premiums for the transportation industry are very high and the 10% reduction in premiums can be a significant savings.